Background pattern

 • Check the level of ketones in your urine or blood.

-Do not use this medication after the expiration date that appears on the label and on the Penfill container after “CAD”.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date stated on the label and on the carton of Penfill after "EXP".
+The expiry date is the last day of the month indicated.

-Store in refrigerator (between 2°C and 8°C).
+Store in a refrigerator (between 2°C and 8°C).
 Do not freeze.
 Keep away from the freezer.

-Once opened or if carrying as a spare
+Once opened or if carried as a spare

 Do not refrigerate.
-You may carry your Tresiba (Penfill) cartridge with you and store it at room temperature (not above 30°C) for 8 weeks.
+You can carry your Tresiba cartridge (Penfill) with you and store it at room temperature (not above 30°C) for 8 weeks.

-Always store Tresiba Penfill in the outer packaging when not in use, to protect it from light.
+Always keep Tresiba Penfill in the outer packaging when not in use to protect it from light.

 Composition of Tresiba

-• The active ingredient is insulin degludec.
+• The active substance is insulin degludec.
 Each ml of solution contains 100 units of insulin degludec.
 Each cartridge contains 300 units of insulin degludec in 3 ml of solution.

-• The other components are glycerol, metacresol, phenol, zinc acetate, hydrochloric acid, and sodium hydroxide (for pH adjustment) and water for injection (see section 2).
+• The other ingredients are glycerol, metacresol, phenol, zinc acetate, hydrochloric acid, and sodium hydroxide (for pH adjustment) and water for injections (see section 2).

-Tresiba is presented as a transparent and colourless injectable solution in a cartridge (300 units per 3 ml).
+Tresiba is presented as a clear and colorless injectable solution in a cartridge (300 units per 3 ml).

-Packaging sizes of 5 and 10 cartridges of 3 ml.
-Only some packaging sizes may be marketed.
+Package sizes of 5 and 10 cartridges of 3 ml.
+Not all pack sizes may be marketed.

 Novo Nordisk A/S